AI and the freedom of… Muße?

 The “value” of work in the industrialized world

 We are currently experiencing an astonishing overvaluation of work, especially in Western societies.
 Today, if you want to make a career in management, you need to prioritize work over your private life.
-Some people even cut their sleeping hours to be more successful!
-And we are well recompensed for our time.
-Especially in higher positions, these hours are accompanied by an exponential payment.
-Conversely, your time at work is valued much more by society than the things we do, when we are not working.
+Some people even cut their sleeping hours to be more successful.
+This is no surprise, as we are well recompensed for our time.
+Especially in higher positions these hours are accompanied by an exponential payment.
+Conversely, your time at work is valued much more by society than the things you do when we are not working.

-And even if you are not a manager – the service society offers today’s knowledge worker a similar perspective.
-A large part of the population is now known as the “knowledge workers”, and they work under immense pressure, because our only alternative to working is unemployment.
+And even if you are not a manager – the service economy offers today’s knowledge worker a similar perspective.
+Knowledge workers now make up a large part of the population, and they work under immense pressure.
+The reason: our only alternative to working is unemployment.
 These two are the most dominant states of being in our societies.
-This is just how the system works…

 And no longer, with rancid sweat, so, Still have to speak what I cannot know: That I may understand whatever Binds the world’s innermost core together, See all its workings, and its seeds, Deal no more in words’ empty reeds.Johann Wolfgang von Goethe: Faust I

-n this context, it is not surprising that any kind of AI evokes the feeling of an existential crisis.
+In this context, it is not surprising that any kind of AI evokes the feeling of an existential crisis.
 When there is no more work to be done, we will have lots of time at our disposal.
-But until now, this time was either for leisure (we used it to restore our energy for work) or, sadly, it was a time of unemployment as well as our total loss of importance in this society.
+But until now this time is either reserved for recreation (we use it to restore our energy for work) or we spend it in the state of unemployment.
+And that means our total loss of importance in this society.

-And even though some of us are still able to convince themselves that the technology isn’t quite there yet – that does not change the nature of our dilemma.
-If we do not review our relationship with work to find alternatives, we as a society will have to endure the conflicts that will result from the deflation of labour for the individual.
-And it is by no means clear which professions are the first to become meaningless and ineffective.
+If we do not review our relationship with work to find alternatives, we as a society will have to endure the conflicts that will result from the deflation of labor for the individual.
+This is the nature of the dilemma that automation brings us, no matter how fast or slow the technology will develop and upset the labor market.
+Even worse: it is by no means clear which professions will be the first to become meaningless and ineffective.

 Now, as a designer, I feel challenged by this supposed lack of alternatives.
-And I am certain that alternatives to the prevailing system can be found, that will represent real progress in several respects.
+On the contrary: of course, we will be able to come up with alternatives to the prevailing system.
+Alternatives, that will represent real progress.

 Employment, unemployment – and Muße

-As a designer, I am also familiar with alternative forms of employment.
-My profession regards itself as an applied (or enslaved) spin-off of the free arts.
+As a designer, I am familiar with alternative forms of employment.
+Design as a profession sees itself as an applied spin-off of the free arts, after all.
 The draft, the sketch, the conecept, or the ingenious idea, are moments recurring in high frequency.
-They can benefit from hard work, but they can also be destroyed by it.
-And they can just as easily arise from the state of leisure.
+And they can definitely be the product of hard work or at least benefit from it.
+They can also be destroyed by hard work.

 The essence of virtue consists more in the Good than in the Difficult.Thomas Aquinas